imagetranslate/overworked-graphic-designer/Readme.md

 ## Something like this
 Each of these were generated

 ![collage](https://i.imgur.com/gYYVovp.png)

 ## Dataset creation

 Dataset should have diverse:

-1. Backgrounds : Gather from Unsplash
+1. Backgrounds : Gathered from Unsplash
-2. Foreground/Text color: Gather from user-generated palletes
+2. Foreground/Text color: Gathered from user-generated palletes
-3. Scripts: Gather words from wordlists
+3. Scripts: Gathered words from wordlists
-4. Fonts: Gather from Google Fonts
+4. Fonts: Gathered from Google Fonts

 ## Initial setup

+You will need a sample [assets.tar](https://drive.google.com/file/d/14zzjid989dSKFLcLVOZuoj-K0IV1mwN_/view?usp=sharing) like this.
+Unzip it in your project folder.
 The assets folder has subdirectories to which you can add your own backgrounds, palettes and wordlists.

+Google fonts are excluded from the tar as it is a huge repo in itself.
 For Google Fonts, clone their repo and copy the folder so that final folder structure looks like:

 - assets